EthanDavis/envase-terraform-demo/README.md

   2. [Install Terraform CLI](https://www.terraform.io/downloads)
   3. [Terraform Documentation](https://www.terraform.io/docs)

+# Things to consider
+You will need to change the vpc, subnets, acm cert outlined under `/variables/*`

 # How To Run
 If you are running infrastructure that is for a specific environment please follow the instruction below.
 For each environment you will need to run the following commands in the following order: